erfan4323/UniGraphics/README.md

    ```bash
    ./nob
    ```
-   - Each time you change something in the codebase, just run this command.
-This is possible thanks to [Nob.h](https://github.com/tsoding/nob.h)
+   - Every time you make a change in the codebase, just run this command — made possible by [Nob.h](https://github.com/tsoding/nob.h)

 ## How to Use the Library